 We provide comprehensive therapy for children – from infants to toddlers, school-age children to adolescents.
 We work closely with other specialism at MY CLINIC, in particular paediatricians, occupational therapists and child psychologists.

 The aim of paediatric rehabilitation is to ensure the child’s healthy development is restored after illness or injury.
 However, sometimes deviations from normal child development can be caused by problems during the mother’s pregnancy or at birth.

 One of the fundamental elements of successful rehabilitation is physiotherapy.
 Using the latest insights into brain function, it seeks to target the functions of other systems, including psychological functions, through movement and other physiotherapy techniques.

-Our goal is to actively involve every patient in treatment - to teach him to perceive his body and to prevent disease with the help of appropriate exercises.
-It is also important to explain individual methods to the parents so that they can also work with the child at home.
+We treat each patient on an individual basis.
+Our goal is to actively involve each patient in their healing – to teach them how to perceive their body and prevent disease with appropriate exercises.
+An important part of this is explaining the different methods to the parents so that they can work with the child in the home environment.

 Shortly after birth, the mosaic of a child’s correct psychomotor development starts being put together.
 It is therefore advisable for a specialist to monitor any deviations from a child’s correct development from six weeks after birth.
 During this period, a physiotherapist can make a positive impact on the correct engagement of the baby’s muscles, which in turn can have a major beneficial effect on correct posture and thus minimise subsequent secondary changes and possible painful symptoms.
 Our therapists are trained to work with newborns using recognised methods, such as the Bobath concept, the Vojta therapy of reflex locomotion.